 - Additional calculated values

-Electrolytes are molecules with an electrical charge.
-These substances control nerve and muscle function and are vital to life.
 They also are needed to regulate fluid balance which prevents metabolic acidosis.
-They include
+They include:

 - Bicarbonate (carbon dioxide)